xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 {: .notice--primary}

-That is a mouthful of a description for SysDB but each word in there is important and collectively they define the concept and the power of SysDB.
-Configuration and operational data is significant part of the router state mentioned above and the IOS XR's SysDB is an advanced datastore to hold this data in a NOS.
+That is a mouthful of a description for SysDB but each word in there is important and collectively they define the concept and the power of SysDB. _Configuration_ and _operational data_ is a significant part of the router state mentioned above and the IOS XR's SysDB is an advanced datastore to hold this data in a NOS.

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/21_sysdb.png){: .align-center}